U.S. stocks slide, despite Asian gains; Apple weighs

 "Investors are still looking for policy developments out of China, and also wary of what might come out of the Fed next week," said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.

-The pan-European FTSEurofirst 300 index rose 1.4 percent and the JP Morgan world equity index gained 0.3 percent.
+The pan-European FTSEurofirst 300 index .FTEU3 rose 1.4 percent and the JP Morgan world equity index .MIWD00000PUS gained 0.3 percent.

 Earlier Wednesday major stock markets had rallied on expectation of increased government support from China and the possibility that Japan will cut corporate taxes.